OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:18

-Then King Rehoboam sent Hadoram, who was in charge of the forced labor, and the sons of Israel stoned him to death.
+Then King Rehoboam sent Hadoram, who was in charge of the forced labour, and the sons of Israel stoned him to death.
 And King Rehoboam hurried to mount his chariot to flee to Jerusalem.

 ---